 Dear reader, what filth have you vomited up and cast away by the grace of God and the conviction of His Spirit?
 What folly have you rejected?
 You will be tempted to return to it.
 Which vomit tempts you?
 Complaining?
 Pornography?
 Ungodly music?
 Drunkenness?
 Lustful fantasies?
 Gluttony?
 Television?
 Bitterness?
 Fornication?
 Disobedience to parents?
 Marital defrauding?
 An unscriptural church?
 Lack of submission?
 Backbiting?

 If a dog had a conscience, it would be ashamed of its vile nature.
-But what of human sinners!
-Their return to defiling sin is worse!
+But what about human sinners?
+Their return to defiling sin is worse.
 Where is their shame?
 They will soon have everlasting shame and contempt, unless saved by the Lord Jesus Christ (Dan 12:2).

-Only by the grace of God and the gift of repentance can a man be saved from his folly and the snare of Satan (II Tim 2:25-26).
+Only by God’s grace and the gift of repentance can a man be saved from his folly and the snare of Satan (II Tim 2:25-26).
 If you have the least degree of conviction about any sin at this moment, repent immediately and take drastic measures to rid your life of that folly.
 Flee to Jesus Christ.
-Perhaps the grace of God will save you today.
+Perhaps the grace of God will save you from that sin today.